 Head lice infestation and ringworm (tinea capitis) may cause an itchy scalp as well.
 Symptoms of ringworm include itchy scalp, alopecia, and hyperpigmentation.
 Meanwhile, symptoms of head lice include itching and skin bumps on the scalp.

 Hair Products Causing Itchy Scalp

-Many of these products are based on alcohol, which can be drying and irritating to the scalp.
-Using a blow dryer, especially on a hot cycle, curling iron usage, tight weaves, and braids as well as any form of heat therapy or heat treatment on the scalp can cause irritation associated with itching.
+Many of these hair care products are alcohol-based, which can irritate the skin cells and result in a dry scalp.
+Using a blow dryer, especially on a hot cycle, curling iron usage, tight weaves, and braids as well as any form of heat therapy or heat treatment on the scalp can cause scalp irritation associated with itching.

 Top Tips (to think about to help alleviate your itchy scalp):

 - Thoroughly review your hair care practices and the hair products that you use.
 Consider gradually changing them or dropping the use of all of your products aside from dandruff shampoo and conditioner.
 Before experimenting with different scalp treatments to relieve an itchy scalp, contact a local dermatologist.

 - Do your best to avoid scratching your scalp.
 Scratching triggers the itch sensory nerves to fire more frequently, creating a vicious cycle we refer to as a neurodermatitis, where a person has persistent itching and scratching